Qasim-Rokeeb/Velocity-Frontline/README.md

+md
-# 🏁 Velocity Frontline
+# 🏁 Nitro Rush

-**Velocity Frontline** is a fast-paced, social-first, car racing mini-game built on **Farcaster Frames**.
+**Nitro Rush** is a fast-paced, social-first, car racing mini-game built on **Farcaster Frames**.
 Compete in daily sprints, choose your vehicle, and race against your frens in time-based duels — all within a cast.

 > _"Start your engines.
 Share your frame.
 Own the track."_